 Whether you have particularly bass-heavy headphones or you just want to meddle with your sound for a particular album, Apple makes it simple to adjust the EQ — equalizer — for your music.

-- Connect your headphones or speakers to your iPhone or iPad.
+- Open Settings on your iPhone or iPad.

 - Tap EQ.
 It's under the Playback section.

 - Tap on one of the equalizers.
 If you already have an equalizer on and want to turn it off, tap Off.

 Apple provides 23 different equalizer settings.
 Note that one equalizer setting isn't really going to fit all of the music you listen to, so you'll probably want to hop into settings every so often to change equalizers.

 If you'd like more customization options, then look beyond Apple's EQ settings.
 There are lots of third-party EQ apps you can download right now that give you a bit more freedom.
 We've collected together the best EQ adjusting apps for iPhone and iPad in our guide, which is a great place to begin.

 If you have any questions about using the equalizer on your iPhone or iPad, let us know in the comments.

 Updated March 2019: Updated instructions for iOS 12.
 Serenity Caldwell contributed to an earlier version of this article.

 Master your iPhone in minutes

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!